The sparse parity matrix: Introduction

 To begin with constraint satisfaction (we will turn to inference in Section~\ref{Sec_intro_overlap}), consider a random vector $\vy$ from the column space of $\vA$.
 The random linear system $\vA x=\vy$ constitutes a random constraint satisfaction problem par excellence.
 Its space of solutions is a natural object of study.
 In fact, the problem is reminiscent of the intensely studied random $k$-XORSAT problem, where we ask for solutions to a Boolean formula whose clauses are XORs of $k$ random literals~\cite{AchlioptasMolloy,CDMM,DuboisMandler,Dietzfelbinger,Ibrahimi,MRTZ,PittelSorkin}.
 Random $k$-XORSAT is equivalent to a random linear system over $\FF_2$ whose every row contains precisely $k$ ones.

 The most prominent feature of random $k$-XORSAT is its sharp satisfiability threshold.
 Specifically, for any $k\geq3$ there exists a critical value of the number of clauses up to which the random $k$-XORSAT formula possesses a solution, while for higher number of clauses no solution exists \whp~\cite{Dietzfelbinger,DuboisMandler,PittelSorkin}.
-The satisfiability threshold is strictly smaller than the obvious point where the corresponding $\field$-matrix cannot have full row rank anymore because there are more rows than columns.
-Instead, the satisfiability threshold coincides with the threshold where due to long-range effects a linear number of variables {\em freeze}, i.e., are forced to take the same value in all solutions.
-Clearly, once an extensive number variables freeze, additional random constraints are apt to cause conflicts.
+For $m \times n$ matrices over $\FF_2$, the first candidate for the satisfiability threshold is the point $m/n=1$ which is the obvious point after which the corresponding $\field$-matrix cannot have full row rank anymore because there are more rows than columns (additional constraints are liable to cause conflicts rather than only redundancies).
+However, it was shown in~\cite[Theorem 1.1]{PittelSorkin} that the satisfiability threshold is strictly smaller than this obvious point.
+Instead, for $k$-XORSAT, the satisfiability threshold coincides with the threshold where due to long-range effects a linear number of variables {\em freeze}, i.e., are forced to take the same value in all solutions.
+Clearly, once an extensive number of variables freeze, additional random constraints are apt to cause conflicts.

 The precise freezing threshold can be characterised in terms of the 2-core of the random hypergraph underlying the $k$-XORSAT formula.
 We recall that the 2-core is what remains after recursively deleting variables of degree at most one along with the constraint that binds them (if any).
 If the 2-core is non-empty, then its constraints are more tightly interlocked than those of the original problem, which, depending on the precise numbers, may cause freezing.
 Indeed, the precise number of frozen variables can be calculated by way of a message passing process called Warning Propagation~\cite{Ibrahimi,MM}.
 The number of frozen variables concentrates on a deterministic value that comes out in terms of a fixed point problem.
 Although the $k$-XORSAT problem is conceptually far simpler than, say, the $k$-SAT problem, freezing plays a pivotal role in basically all other random constraint satisfaction problems as well~\cite{Barriers,DSS3,pnas,MM,FrozenMolloy,MolloyRestrepo}.